 Although, I was born in Bombay, and all my certificate till college bear that name, I love to be in Mumbai more than ever.
 Bombay was the beginning, Mumbai is work-in-progress.
 I sowed many seeds—of life—in Bombay that I am reaping in Mumbai.
 Many dreams I decorated in Bombay got fulfilled in Mumbai.

 Bombay gave me the shelter, Mumbai gave me an independent home.
-Bombay gave me girlfriends, Mumbai gave me wife.
-Bombay gave me the thrills of standing in long queue at a telephone booth and talking for hours with the One Rupee coins, Mumbai gave me mobile phone.
+Bombay gave me girlfriends, Mumbai gave me my wife.
+Bombay gave me the thrills of standing in a long queue at a telephone booth and talking for hours with the one rupee coins, Mumbai gave me a mobile phone.
 Bombay gave me parents, Mumbai took them both away.

-But, many-many things are still the same—the deadly rush in local trains, the street food, the spirit, the traffic, the dirty roads, the stock market, the blame game, the hole on roads, the holes in the red-light area, the leaders, the blind followers, the zombie citizens, the ever decreasing green cover, the ever increasing slums etc. So much, still the same and will be.
+But, many many things are still the same—the deadly rush in local trains, the street food, the spirit, the traffic, the filthy roads, the stock market, the blame game, the hole on roads, the holes in the red-light area, the leaders, the blind followers, the zombie citizens, the ever decreasing green cover, the ever-increasing slums etc. So much, still the same and will be.

 What’s in a name?
 I don’t really know.
 Maybe too much or maybe nothing.
 But one thing is for sure that I was born in Bombay, growing up in Mumbai and who knows where will it end in?
 Both names are sides of the same coin.
 In fact, they’re not opposite but rather complementary—one completes another.